 You might notice some people drink lemon water (plain water with lemons) when they’re trying to lose weight.

-Although nutritionists said lemons by itself doesn’t do much in helping you lose weight, if you replace drinking lemon water with sodas, packaged fruit juices, or latte, it can help reduce your daily calorie intake.
+Although nutritionists said lemons by themselves don’t do much in helping you lose weight, if you replace drinking lemon water with sodas, packaged fruit juices, or latte, it can help reduce your daily calorie intake.

 What’s more, lemons are very low in calories, and packed with fiber, water, and vitamin C!